typedb/typedb/docs/spec.md

   * _Type variables_ (**tvar**, uppercase convention in this spec)
     * Any variable used in a type position in a statement
   * _Value variables_ (**vvar**, lowercase convention in this spec)
-    * Any variable which are typed with non-comparable attribute types is a value variables
+    * Any variable which are typed with non-comparable attribute types is a value variables (XXX: BDD)
     * Any variable assigned to the output of an non-list expression
     * Any variable derived from the output of a function (with value output type) is a value variable
   * _List variables_ (**lvar**, lowercase convention in this spec)